davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/seatac/en.wikipedia.org.md

 title: "SeaTac, Washington (en.wikipedia.org)"
 county: King County, Washington (en.wikipedia.org)
 date: 2022-10-31
+excerpt: >-
+  **SeaTac** /ˈsiːtæk/ is a city in southern King County, Washington, United States.
+The city is an inner-ring suburb of Seattle and part of the Seattle metropolitan area.
+The name "SeaTac" is derived from the Seattle–Tacoma International Airport, itself a portmanteau of Seattle and Tacoma.
 related: Seattle (en.wikipedia.org)
 state: Washington (state) (en.wikipedia.org)
 type: website